-The last time we checked, parks were for kids, but not Manchester’s Platt Fields.
-In the heart of the city’s sleep-deprived student district Fallowfield, the park provides a space and events schedule that acknowledges adults’ and students’ need for time out.
+In the heart of Manchester’s sleep-deprived student district Fallowfield, Platt Fields park provides a green space and events schedule that acknowledges the need for time out.

 Platt Fields wears many hats, depending on the day and season.
-Every Saturday morning from 09:00 it’s home to the free 5km circuit, Parkrun, in the summer it hosts Envirolution Festival, the city’s Mega Mela.
-In November, the park is home to one of the city’s much-loved bonfire and fireworks display.
+Every Saturday morning from 09:00 it’s home to the free 5km circuit, Parkrun.
+In the spring, it hosts Envirolution Festival and summer brings the city’s Mega Mela.
+In November, the park is home to one of the city’s much-loved bonfire and fireworks displays.

-The park’s permanent features include a BMX track, a community market garden complete with cafe and events, a ‘secret’ Shakespearean garden, a BMX track, a skate park, basketball courts, an ancient ditch (seriously, it’s a top-notch ditch) and an eco garden.
-It’s even home to the city’s only Gallery of Costume, housed in the beautiful Georgian mansion Platt Hall (currently closed for renovation, opening November 2021).
+Its permanent features include the fantastic Platt Fields Market Garden, complete with a cafe, events and courses, a ‘secret’ Shakespearean garden, a BMX track, a skate park, basketball courts, an ancient ditch (seriously, it’s a top-notch ditch) and an eco garden.
+It’s even home to the city’s only Gallery of Costume, housed in the beautiful Georgian mansion Platt Hall (currently closed for renovation).

 Platt Fields is a hardworking park, but still offers a quiet escape when the need arises.

-Sit on a bench overlooking the heart-shaped lake, have a picnic on one of the hills or sit and gaze at the park’s Queen Elizabeth coronation fountain, now re-purposed as an overgrown planter.
+Sit on a bench overlooking the heart-shaped lake, have a picnic on one of the hills or sit and gaze at the park’s Queen Elizabeth coronation fountain, now lovingly re-purposed as a planter.